What’s the goal of sales prospecting, and why is it a big deal? Let’s find out!

 Running a business requires a lot of hard work and patience.
-Taking an idea, a dream, and making it a reality takes perseverance and a never-quit attitude.
-A lot of this depends on the fact that people ought to love your product or service.
+Turning an idea, a dream, into reality takes perseverance and a never-quit attitude.
+A lot of this depends on whether people ought to love your product or service.

 A business’s success is directly correlated to the number of happy and satisfied customers it has.
 This is why salespeople make up some of the most important parts of your company.